themostclueless/qeaml.github.io/pages/character/KurtMcDoubleburger.md

 charName: "Kurt McDoubleburger"
 ---

-**Kurt McDoubleburger** is a minor character appearing in the game Gar28.
+**Kurt McDouble&shy;burger** is a minor character appearing in the game Gar28.
 He is the CEO of Perc Finance, a company closely related to Perc Industries.
 He can be found in the game Gar28 in the break room of [Har28]'s hardware store.